Go back

 • Share best practice on Gender and research.

-• Assess Social Impact of the Framework Programme, including specific points of view of SSH.
+• Assess the Social Impact of the EU R&I Framework Programme, including specific viewpoints from the SSH.

 • Discuss first WP for FP10 in 2026.